navneel99/image_processing_library/README.md

 *type*(string) is used to select how you wish to calculate the output either by using Convolution or by using the Matrix Multiplication method.<br>
 &nbsp;&nbsp;-&nbsp;**matrix** for selecting Matrix Multiplication method.<br>
 &nbsp;&nbsp;-&nbsp;**convolution** for selecting the convolution method.<br>

+### Changelog
+The file **Output.txt** saves all the programs run along with its outputs.
+This file saves outputs across sessions and clever use of this file will allow a user to retrieve the matrices for further processing.